alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 effectful + effectful = effectful
 ```

 This is the practical sense in which impurity propagates.
 Nothing moral is happening.
 The caller contract simply gets larger.
-Once a calculation reads the clock, writes a file, calls a service, mutates shared state, or invokes an effectful callback, callers need to account for that larger behavior.
+Once a calculation reads the clock, writes a file, calls a service, mutates shared state, or invokes an effectful callback, callers must account for that larger behavior.

 The upside is that pure composition preserves the smaller contract.
 A larger calculation built from smaller pure calculations is still a calculation.
 One effectful step changes the contract of the whole method.